Moxie1776/wellpna/PROJECT_OUTLINE.md

 - PDF parsing using pdf2json library
 - Excel processing using ExcelJS
+- Web scraping using Puppeteer and Cheerio for operator data import and other future projects
 - Data extraction and transformation into structured format
 - Database storage using Prisma ORM